PexomatisEl/calculator/README.md

 calculator in C++

 Be kind and insert only executable expressions, without using any spaces.
+For decimal numbers, use `.`.
 Obviously you have to follow every mathematical rule.
 For example division with `0` is for dummies.

 This calculator is capable of computing complicated arithmetic expressions, containing operators like `(`,`)`,`*`,`/`,`+`,`-`,`^` and